Jurong Region Line

-The Jurong Region MRT Line, or JRL, is a future rapid transit line currently under planning.
+The Jurong Region MRT Line, or JRL, is a future rapid transit line currently under construction.
 Targeted for full completion in 2029 (originally 2028), it will be the seventh MRT line in Singapore, employing a fully automated and driverless mode of operation.

 First announced in January 2013, the line will connect serve residents of Choa Chu Kang, Boon Lay and the future developments in the Tengah area, and connect to main activity nodes in Jurong West, such as Nanyang Technological University (NTU), the Jurong Industrial estate, including Jurong Island and the future Jurong Gateway.
 The line will be fully overground.